MicrosoftDocs/office-developer-client-docs/docs/infopath/form-templates/about-infopath-support-for-xml-technologies.md

 localization_priority: Normal
 ms.assetid: 074181a2-3a75-824c-049d-549aabff0f9f
-description: "Microsoft InfoPath is a hybrid tool that combines the best of a traditional document editing experience, such as a word processor or e-mail application, with the rigorous data-capture capabilities of a forms package.
+description: "Microsoft InfoPath is a hybrid tool that combines the best of a traditional document editing experience, such as a word processor or email application, with the rigorous data-capture capabilities of a forms package.
 This article describes the problems InfoPath is designed to address and explains the design principles and XML industry standards used to solve these problems."
 ---

 # About InfoPath Support for XML Technologies

-Microsoft InfoPath is a hybrid tool that combines the best of a traditional document editing experience, such as a word processor or e-mail application, with the rigorous data-capture capabilities of a forms package.
+Microsoft InfoPath is a hybrid tool that combines the best of a traditional document editing experience, such as a word processor or email application, with the rigorous data-capture capabilities of a forms package.
 This article describes the problems InfoPath is designed to address and explains the design principles and XML industry standards used to solve these problems.

 ## Introduction